Sidney-Enzo/Sidney-Enzo/README.md

 ![Foxy's bunner](banner.png)

 ## About me
-Hello im Sidney Enzo (Foxy) i make programs and games sometimes, I have 4 years coding
+Hello im Sidney Enzo (Foxy) im a software engennier how started 3 months ago.
-and studing programming

 - 👀 I’m interested in SQL
 - 📓 I’m currently working on an db